Pythm/ad-Lightwand/README.md

-# Lightwand
+# Lightwand by Pythm
-an Appdaemon app for extensive control of lights based on time of day with mode event in addition to motion, presence, lux, rain, and media player sensors.
+an Appdaemon app for extensive control of lights via [Home Assistant](https://www.home-assistant.io/) or MQTT.
+Set light data based on time of day or use Mode Change event in Home Assistant to set your light, in addition to motion, presence, lux, rain, and media player sensors.

 ## Installation
-Download the `Lightwand` directory from inside the `apps` directory to your Appdaemon `apps` directory, then add configuration to a .yaml or .toml file to enable the `Lightwand` module.
-Minimum required is
+Download the `Lightwand` directory from inside the `apps` directory to your [Appdaemon](https://appdaemon.readthedocs.io/en/latest/) `apps` directory, then add configuration to a .yaml or .toml file to enable the `Lightwand` module.
+Minimum required in your configuration is:
 ```yaml
 nameyourRoom:
   module: lightwand